 The 10 Best Retractable Leashes

 This wiki has been updated 39 times since it was first published in July of 2015.
 Most of us can’t completely trust our four-legged family members to stay close at heel when we’re out for a walk, but these retractable leashes will help keep your dog safe while still providing it with the freedom to run around, sniff, and explore.
 In addition to letting you dictate how far Fido roams, these come in a range of styles and with a variety of useful features.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes